Demand Side Employment Initiative (DSEI)

 Targeted Marketing Campaign

-EmployABILITY grant recipients will be highlighted in a customized media and marketing campaign
+EmployABILITY grant recipients were highlighted in a customized media and marketing campaign.

-• DOR has earmarked $2 million for a targeted media and marketing campaign to support the recruitment and employment of individuals with disabilities.
+• DOR launched a targeted media and marketing campaign supporting the recruitment and employment of individuals with disabilities.

-• This strategic multimedia marketing campaign will spotlight the EmployABILITY grant recipient businesses who are champions for disability inclusive hiring in California.
+• This strategic multimedia marketing campaign spotlighted the EmployABILITY grant recipient businesses who are champions for disability inclusive hiring in California.

 Earn and Learn Opportunities